I can't get into the BIOS on my computer. How to enter BIOS on a laptop

 The procedure is almost the same as in the “eight”:

-2. In the opened window select " Options", and then " Update and Security».
+2. In the window that opens, select “ Options", and then " Update and Security».

 3. Find " Recovery».

-4. Set your selection to " Custom Boot Options" And Reload Now.
+4. Set your choice to " Special Boot Options" And Reboot now.

-5. After rebooting, in the window that opens, select " Diagnostics».
+5. After the reboot, in the window that opens, select “ Diagnostics».

 6. Find " Extra options».

-7. Set your selection to " UEFI firmware settings».
+7. Set your choice to " UEFI Firmware Settings».

 8. Select reboot again.

-And after it you will already get into the BIOS.
+And after that you will be taken to the BIOS.

 Conclusion

-In this article, we talked about how to start the BIOS, about its capabilities and features.
-We will be glad if you, after reading our article and entering this program, master it and be able to improve the performance of your machine.
+In this article, we talked about how to launch the BIOS, about its capabilities and features.
+We will be glad if you, after reading our article and logging into this program, master it and can improve the performance of your machine.

-Personal computer, tablet, laptop - a lot of gadgets are used daily by people for work, watching TV shows, surfing the Internet and other purposes.
-Periodically, it becomes necessary to reinstall the system, change the PC settings, and the question becomes relevant how to enter the BIOS in order to perform the necessary manipulations.
-Often on home page there is a hint, but such a simple task sometimes causes difficulties, because for different kind bios, brands of laptops and systems on the computer, you need to press different keys or combinations thereof.
+Personal computer, tablet, laptop - many gadgets are used daily by people for work, watching TV series, surfing the Internet and other purposes.
+From time to time the need arises to reinstall the system, change the PC settings, and the question of how to enter the BIOS in order to make the necessary manipulations becomes relevant.
+Often on home page there is a hint to enter, but such a simple task sometimes causes difficulties, because for different types bios, brands of laptops and systems on the computer, you need to press different keys or combinations thereof.

 Why you might need to enter BIOS

 For many, entering the BIOS is associated with solving one problem - reinstalling, changing the operating system.
-In fact, with its help it is possible to solve several important issues to improve the functioning of a computer or laptop, to find out some data about its work.
-With the help of bios, you can carry out the following manipulations:
+In fact, with its help it is possible to solve several important issues to improve the functioning of a computer or laptop, and find out some data about its operation.
+Using bios you can perform the following manipulations:

-• Check the performance of the computer.
-It is possible to get data about the state of the PC, for example, the temperature of the processor.
+• Check the functionality of the computer.
+It is possible to obtain data about the state of the PC, for example, processor temperature.

 • Set the system time and date.
-Performing such an action is necessary every time after resetting the BIOS settings, since the date / time configurations change with them.
+Performing this action is necessary every time after resetting the BIOS settings, since the date/time configurations change along with them.

 }

-• Change the drive from which the OS will boot.
-After opening the BIOS, the user can independently select and designate the place from which the operating system will be loaded.
+• Change the disk from which the OS will boot.
+After opening the BIOS, the user can independently select and designate the location from which the operating system will boot.
 It can be hard disks, CD, DVD media or flash drive.
-You can specify several options for drives from which the OS can be started.
-For example, if for some reason the download did not occur from the first medium, it will be carried out from the second one.
+You can specify several drive options from which the OS can be started.
+For example, if for some reason the download does not occur from the first media, it will be carried out from the second.

-• Connect or disconnect components integrated in the PC.
-For example, you can turn off sound card or video cards.
+• Connect or disconnect components integrated into the PC.
+For example, there may be a shutdown sound card or video cards.

 • Overclock your computer.
-To improve the operation of the device, increase its performance or speed, speed up the processor, non-standard frequency and voltage indicators can be set.
+To improve the operation of the device, increase its performance or speed, or speed up the processor, non-standard frequency and voltage parameters can be set.

-• Reinstall the operating system, identify and fix problems in its operation.
+• Reinstall the operating system, identify and fix problems with its operation.

-• Check the PC package and normal functioning, initialize all its components.
+• Check the PC configuration and normal functioning, initialize all its components.

-• Fix the problem if the Android tablet freezes or the gadget does not see the connected devices.
+• Fix the problem if the Android-based tablet freezes or the gadget does not see connected devices.

 BIOS and its main types

-Many have heard about bios more than once, they even roughly understand why it is needed, but what it is, how you can enter the bios, what types of it are, remains not completely clear.
-Before considering questions about logging into the system, the intricacies of working with it, you need to understand the meaning of this word.
-Bios - base system I / O, which is responsible for loading the OS, the operation of individual PC components, and interaction with hardware.
+Many people have heard about bios more than once, they even roughly understand why it is needed, but what it is, how you can enter the BIOS, what types of it there are, remains not entirely clear.
+Before considering questions about logging into the system and the intricacies of working with it, you need to understand the meaning of this word.
+Bios – basic system input/output, which is responsible for loading the OS, the operation of individual PC components, and interaction with hardware.

-Essentially, the bios is a large number of microprograms that are written to the board.
-There are such types of systems in which the main differences are the interface and the method of entry:
+Essentially, the BIOS is a large number of microprograms that are written to the board.
+There are types of systems in which the main differences are the interface and login method:

 • Award (Phoenix-Award).
-Such a BIOS has a working area - a blue window.
+This BIOS has a working area - a blue window.

 • AMI (American Megatrends).